When life gets tough just put your boxing gloves on. – Unknown

 3. There’s No Escape

-When things get tough we tend to give almost anything just to “escape”.
-This is when alcohol, cigarettes, drugs, stress-eating, sleeping a lot etc. come in banging on our door.
+When things get tough, we tend to give almost anything just to “escape.”
+This is when alcohol, cigarettes, drugs, stress-eating, sleeping a lot, etc. come in banging on our door.
 But none of those things will cure the problem.
 Yes, we get our fix for a while.
-But in a long run we destroy our body and open it up to a wide catalogue of various diseases.
+But in the long run we destroy our body and open it up to a wide catalog of various diseases.
 We become its hostage by giving up our control.

 Why do we need all that?
 We don’t.
 All we need to do is to claim back control over our life.
 We need to stop running and looking for salvation in all the wrong places.
 We need to stop to face the music and see that nothing is as bad as our mind makes it out to be.
 And if we got ourselves into trouble, I’m sure we can manage to get back up and kicking.
 No escapes and giving up here!

 Emotion is a reflection of your motion.
 Keep that in mind.

 Whenever you feel stuck – shift.
 It’s all about creating new perspectives to see things differently.
 I didn’t believe it until I tried.
 Whenever I feel down, sluggish and even slightly depressed I would go to a staircase and run up and down for 2-3 minutes.
 It flushes my blood, gives energy and refreshes perspectives altogether.
 And then I turn to my daily yoga practice that helps me get out of my head.

 Whatever you do, move and create new emotions.

 Sometimes things and circumstances pile on top of each other and seem to be hopeless.
 Everything seems to be dragging you down.